- Food and Cooking»

 Another plus with fruit salad served as a mini kabob is that it requires less use of plates and utensils, resting nicely as a garnish on a plate.

-A Decorative Addition to a Breakfast Plate
+A Decorative Addition for Breakfast or Brunch Plate

 Peeling, Coring, Cutting and Threading Fruit Onto Sticks